 2.1 Accessing of the Website

-Each time the Website (or the website www.wolfgang-pasternak.de, which is linked to the aforementioned Website) is accessed, the internet browser used by the visitor automatically sends data to the server of this Website, which is stored in a protocol file (logfile) for a limited period.
+Each time the Website (or the website www.lektorat-pasternak.de, which is linked to the aforementioned Website) is accessed, the internet browser used by the visitor automatically sends data to the server of this Website, which is stored in a logfile for a limited period.
 Until it is automatically erased, the following data is stored without additional input on the part of the visitor:

 The processing of this personal data is justified under art.
 6(1) sent.
-1 lit. f EU General Data Protection Regulation (hereinafter “GDPR”).
-Pro editorial office dr. pasternak has a legitimate interest in processing the data for the purpose of
+1 lit. f EU General Data Protection Regulation (hereinafter „GDPR“). dr. wolfgang pasternak has a legitimate interest in processing the data for the purpose of

-By signing up for receiving the newsletter, visitors expressly consent to the processing of the personal data they have provided.
-Signing up for the newsletter merely requires specifying an e-mail of the visitor.
-The legal basis for the processing of the personal data of the visitor for purposes of sending out the newsletter is the visitor’s consent in accordance with art.
+By signing up to the newsletter, visitors expressly consent to the processing of the personal data they have provided.
+Signing up to the newsletter merely requires the visitor to provide an e-mail address.
+The legal basis for the processing of the visitor’s personal data for purposes of sending out the newsletter is the visitor’s consent in accordance with art.
 6(1) sent.
 1 lit. a GDPR.

 In order to satisfy the requirement of what is known as the double opt-in procedure, once prospective subscribers have signed up for the newsletter, they will receive an e-mail asking them to confirm that they did indeed initiate the sign-up and/or want the sign-up to take place.

 Visitors can unsubscribe from the newsletter at any time.
-To this end, it is sufficient to send an e-mail to that effect to email@example.com.
+To that end, it is sufficient to send an e-mail to that effect to email@example.com.

 3. Transmission of data